 If one sets aside the pieces of dubious addressee, there are still twenty-nine left, which remains a high number in the Iberian context.
-In three of them – those from Cárdenas, Mérida and Salvatierra de Barros – there’s a clear identification with Proserpina and one of those inscriptions may actually be a devotion, whereby someone asked for vengeance due to a theft or perceived injustice and in returned sacrificed – him/herself or others – to the underworld (Monteiro Teixeira 2014: 47).
-Also significant is how often the epithet Turibrigensi was, featuring in a total of twenty-five inscriptions.
-And judging by the distribution of the epigraphic evidence, Ataécina’s cult was centered on the area between the rivers Tagus and Guadiana, which was part of the Roman province of Lusitania, though not necessarily of the pre-Roman territory with the same name.
+In three of them – those from Cárdenas, Mérida and Salvatierra de Barros – there’s a clear identification with Proserpina and one of those inscriptions may actually be a devotio, whereby someone asked for vengeance and in returned sacrificed – him/herself or others – to the underworld (Monteiro Teixeira 2014: 47).
+Also significant is how often the epithet Turibrigensi was used, featuring in a total of twenty-five inscriptions.
+And judging from the distribution of the epigraphic evidence, Ataécina’s cult was centred on the area between the rivers Tagus and Guadiana, which was part of the Roman province of Lusitania, though not necessarily of the pre-Roman territory with the same name.

-Finally, archeological findings also reveal a connection between the goddess and the goat, given that two inscriptions are accompanied by metal depictions of that animal (Leite de Vasconcelos 1905: 168-70).
+Finally, archaeological findings also reveal a connection between the goddess and the goat, given that two inscriptions are accompanied by metal depictions of that animal (Leite de Vasconcelos 1905: 168-70).

 3. Work hypothesis